opeyemi24/dare.io-pbl/Project 6.md

 # WEB SOLUTION WITH WORDPRESS

 # TASK - To prepare a storage infrastructure on two Linux servers and implement a basic web solution using WordPress

+# Configure storage subsystem for Web and Database servers based on Linux OS

-# To also ensure that the disks used to store files on the Linux servers were adequately partitioned and managed through  programs such as gdisk and LVM respectively.
+# To ensure that the disks used to store files on the Linux servers were adequately partitioned and managed through  programs such as gdisk and LVM respectively.

+# Install WordPress and connect it to a remote MySQL database server